PowerShell/Community-Blog/Posts/2021/03/ScriptingGuy.0006.readingbottomup.md

 Inside the script block you get the array element starting at the end and output it to the console.
 Then you increment the line number and repeat.

-This may be a little confusing if you haven't work with arrays, but once you get the hang of it, you'll see how simple it really is.
+This may be a little confusing if you haven't work with arrays, but once you get the hang of it, you see how simple it really is.
 Arrays are a fantastic capability within PowerShell.

 ## For More Information

 For more information on arrays in PowerShell, see [About_Arrays](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_arrays).
-And for more information on `Get-Content! see the [Get-Content Help page](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.management/get-content).
+And for more information on `Get-Content` see the [Get-Content](https://docs.microsoft.com/powershell/module/microsoft.powershell.management/get-content) help page.

 ## Summary